fubark/cyber/docs/docs.md

     img.filter(.blur, 5)
     break img
 ```
-The final resulting value that is assigned to the static variable is provided by a `break` statement.
+The final resulting value that is assigned to the namespace variable is provided by a `break` statement.
 If a `break` statement is not provided, `none` is assigned instead.

 ## Reserved identifiers.